ritikoo7/ritikoo7/README.md

 ## ⚡ Fun Fact

-> I love reading, exploring new ideas, and can talk about almost any topic.
+> I love reading, exploring new ideas, and I can talk about almost any topic.

 ---